degreepath/catalog-differ/over-time-md/asian-studies.req.md

 Asian studies, China studies, or Japan studies.
 Students with Asian studies majors may also choose to do a concentration in China and/or Japan studies.

-An Asian studies concentration consists of six courses:
+An Asian studies concentration consists of six courses focused on Asia:

   1. At least two of the six courses must be taken on campus
   2. No language courses may count toward this concentration